Seikachy/Seikachy/README.md

 - 💬 Ask me about my life
 - 📫 How to reach me: @kzrxxt
 - 😄 Pronouns: he
-- ⚡ Fun fact: igrok v doty 10k
+- ⚡ Fun fact: none